HychaoWang/RailwayClient/README.md

 # BJTU-Autoparking

-This project is a platform made for high-speed railway intelligent auto parking algorithm.
+This project is a platform made for high-speed railway intelligent auto parking algorithm by a BJTU team.

-This project is created and coded by a team led by HeHe.
+We use Pyqt5 and Python Flask to build this project.